The source for Rice sports news

 Calvin Anderson, OT, Broncos

-Anderson has yet to make an appearance with the Broncos since being signed off the Jets practice squad a few weeks ago.
-He was inactive for the Broncos’ Week 7 game against the Chiefs.
-The Broncos travel to the Colts in Week 8.
+Anderson has yet to make an appearance with the Broncos since being signed off the Jets practice squad.
+He was inactive for the Broncos’ Week 8 game against the Colts.
+The Broncos host the Browns in Week 9.

 Bryce Callahan, CB, Broncos

-Callahan was inactive for the Broncos’ Week 7 game against the Chiefs.
+Callahan was inactive for the Broncos’ Week 8 game against the Colts.
 He has yet to make an appearance for the team this season.
-The Broncos travel to the Colts in Week 8.
+The Broncos host the Browns in Week 9.

 Christian Covington, DE, Cowboys